Norway Passport Ranking

-The Norwegian passport currently ranks on the 7th place according to the Guide visa index.
+The Norwegian passport currently ranks on the 7th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 185 countries.
 It is considered one of the most desirable passports in the world with a very high mobility score.
 Norwegian passport holders have visa-free access and visas on arrival to countries such as Brazil, Japan, United Kingdom, United Arab Emirates and the United States allowing almost instant travel worldwide.
 Norwegian passport holders do however require a visa to enter about 41 destinations in the world.
 Some countries where a visa id required are China, India and Russia.

 The Kingdom of Norway is located in northern Europe and consists of five regions.
 The five regions of the country are North, Trøndelag, West, South and East Norway.
 The nation has a surface area of 385,207 square kilometers, bordering Sweden, Finland and Russia.
 Its climate is temperate along the coast and colder in the interior of the country.
 Its geography is characterized by indented Fjords, high plateaus and rugged mountains.

 The overall population is over 5.3 million people.
 The capital of the country is Oslo, which is also the most populous city with 697,549 inhabitants.
 Other important cities are Bergen, Stavanger and Trondheim.
 The largest airport is Olso Gardermoen Airport (OSL) with 28 million passengers per year followed by Bergen Airport (BGO) with 6.3 million yearly passengers.
 Olso airport is the 2nd busiest airport in the Nordic countries and provides access to all parts of the world.